Business Immigration

 Key TakeAways

-• Strategic Use: Worth it for critical roles or projects, but not for non-urgent cases or limited budgets.
+• Strategic Use: Still worth it in 2026 for critical roles or time‑sensitive projects, but not recommended for non‑urgent cases or tight HR budgets.

 Introduction